sumitrathawani1810/talkative/README.md

-# Talk-A-Tive
+# Talkative

-Talk-a-tive is a Full Stack Chatting App.
+Talkative is a Full Stack Chatting App.
 Uses Socket.io for real time communication and stores user details in encrypted format in Mongo DB Database.

 ## Tech Stack